MarsBased/marsbased-website-old/_posts/2015-05-07-The-MarsBased-Blogging-Guide.markdown

 Back in the early days of the Internet, backlinking was a good idea.
 Back then, blogs and sites alike paid one another to have a link to their site, whatever the content was, just to pass onto one another visitors and page rank.

-Nowadays, the reality is very different. <a href="http://white.net/blog/high-risk-seo-33-ways-to-get-penalised-by-google/" title="Google Penalises Backlinks" target="_blank">Google penalises that</a>.
+Nowadays, the reality is very different. <a href="http://white.net/blog/high-risk-seo-33-ways-to-get-penalised-by-google/" title="Google Penalises Backlinks" target="_blank" rel="nofollow">Google penalises that</a>.

 We don't have a dog in the fight, but we like to link other sites if we mention them.
 Not only to reference a quote, give other people credit, or also to help the reader find more interesting stuff outside of our blog.

 It is worth noting that you don't want your users to leave your page for good, so instead of adding a regular link to ease the transition from your blog post to an external website, just add the <i>target=_blank</i> HTML attribute so that the new page opens in a new tab.

 It is likewise important to add a good title attribute to your link, to help crawlers and users alike to understand the nature of the link.
-In this case, if we want to link to <a href="http://blog.buffer.com" title="Buffer's Blog" target="_blank">Buffer's blog</a>, we'll do it like this:
+In this case, if we want to link to <a href="http://blog.buffer.com" title="Buffer's Blog" target="_blank" rel="nofollow">Buffer's blog</a>, we'll do it like this:

 <pre><code>&lt;a href="http://blog.buffer.com" title="Buffer's Blog" target="_blank"&gt;Read Buffer's Blog&lt;/a&gt;
 </code></pre>

-One of our favourite bloggers, <a href="http://www.johnrampton.com/" title="John Rampton website" target="_blank">John Rampton</a>, who writes kickass posts for <a href="http://www.entrepreneur.com" title="Entrepreneur-com" target="_blank">Entrepreneur.com</a> and <a href="http://forbes.com" title="Forbes" target="_blank">Forbes</a> told us to use the first three links of a blog post to link your previous posts when possible.
+One of our favourite bloggers, <a href="http://www.johnrampton.com/" title="John Rampton website" target="_blank" rel="nofollow">John Rampton</a>, who writes kickass posts for <a href="http://www.entrepreneur.com" title="Entrepreneur-com" target="_blank">Entrepreneur.com</a> and <a href="http://forbes.com" title="Forbes" target="_blank">Forbes</a> told us to use the first three links of a blog post to link your previous posts when possible.
 We didn't find it suitable for this post, but most of the times it can fit in pretty well and will encourage newcomers to your blog to read your previous articles.

 ###Images###